 Cheryl joined the NSMA Board in 2011 to help support the music scene.
-A long-time resident of Cook County, she has attended and participated in many NSMA performances, workshops, and dances, as well as the Folk Music Festivals on the West End that inspired the creation of the NSMA in the 1980s.
-Cheryl’s life has been richly enhanced by participating in creative expression through the realms of visual art, spoken word, music, and dance along the North Shore.
+A long-time resident of Cook County, she attended and participated in many NSMA performances, workshops, dances, and folk music festivals on the West End that inspired the creation of the NSMA in the 1980s.
+Cheryl’s life has been richly enhanced by participating in creative expression through the visual arts, spoken word, music, and dance along the North Shore.

 Philis is the former principal oboist with the Duluth-Superior Symphony Orchestra.
 She has played in Grand Marais’ Annual Community Christmas Concerts for 50 years.
 She enjoys spending her time with her family and also riding and driving her four Norwegian Fjord horses.

 Carl brings years of experience in the music business to the NSMA board.
 A recent transplant from Ashland, WI, he has been a long-time commuter to host classic country and blues shows on Cook County’s WTIP radio station.
 He has been involved in radio, music festival and concert promotion, booking, publicity, and emceeing for many decades.

 Tracey is a classical archaeologist whose chief interest is the prehistory of Greece and the Aegean islands.
 She served as Associate Editor of the American Journal of Archaeology and Editor-in-Chief of Hesperia, and has participated in fieldwork on Crete, Cyprus, Euboea, and mainland Greece.
 Now retired, she continues to work on archaeological projects—and loves to sing in the Borealis Chorale.